-In honour of Roald Dahl Day, we’ve republished our World Book Day blog from earlier this year.
+In honour of National Storytelling Week, we’ve republished our World Book Day blog from last year.
 We had great fun putting this one together!

 With a wide variety of ages and reading tastes in our offices, 1997 saw us curling up with a huge range of books – from Goosebumps and The Jolly Postman to Bridget Jones’ Diary and Trainspotting.
 But despite our literary differences, one name which kept on cropping up as a favourite author was Roald Dahl.

 And given that our minds never stray too far from work, we started thinking that surely some of his most loved characters could benefit from a bit of well thought-out PR?
 Here’s how we think Fourth Day could help out in some of the author’s best known stories.

 Generations of readers have been left scarred by the image of Roald Dahl’s witches, with their frightening looks and penchant for transforming England’s children into mice.
 Luckily for the story’s children, the eponymous witches are all turned into mice themselves when the ingenious main character, Bruno, laces their pea soup with their own wicked potion.

 But from the viewpoint of Hotel Magnificent, which is the site of the mass mouse-ing, the story doesn’t end quite so happily.
 Who’d want to stay somewhere with a rodent infestation, or one popular with witches for that matter?
 The establishment’s scary secret may not stay that way forever.